-Today I would like to show you some of my personal work in a picture gallery off my mini treehouse.
+Today I would like to show you some of my personal work in a picture gallery of my mini treehouse.

 I will explain how I made my mini treehouse in detail.
 It was a very lengthy job for sure, but I finally made it and I am pretty proud I did!

-Now I need to start working on the kitchen.
-I am already full of ideas, the only thing is getting to it again that is the hardest part.
+Now I need to start working on the mini kitchen.
+I am already full of ideas, the only thing is getting to it again which is the hardest part.
 Do you recognize the feeling? 😉

-I have always wanted to make a treehouse with a real branch and I found one that suited my needs in the woods, as you can see in the first picture.
-Then I made a platform where the rest of the house is built on.
+I have always wanted to make a treehouse with a real branch and I found one that suited my needs in the woods, as you can see in the first pictures.
+Then I made a platform on which the rest of the house is built on.

 Everything starts with the craft table saw and making wooden beams for your mini treehouse, in the good old-fashioned way!

-To make the walls, I used architect paper and glued them to the beams with Tacky glue, thé glue most used bye miniaturists.
+To make the walls, I used architectural paper and glued them to the beams with Tacky glue, thé glue most used by miniaturists.